About Biomedical Equipment Technology

 How much does a Welder make?

 Welders, cutters, solderers, and brazers use hand-held or remotely controlled equipment to join or cut metal parts.
 They also fill holes, indentations, or seams in metal products.
-According to the U.S. Bureau of Labor Statistics Welders make a median salary of $42,450 a year.
+According to the Bureau of Labor Statistics welders make a mean salary of $44,360 a year.

 The construction electrician program provides students with the technical skills to setup, install, repair and maintain electrical systems that provide heating, cooling, lighting, communications, and power distribution for residential, commercial and industrial structures.